GOkwori/Toons-Quiz/README.md

 ### Business Goal

-The primary business goal of the CN Toons Quiz Game is to establish a vibrant, engaging online platform that not only entertains users but also fosters a community around a shared love for cartoons.
+The primary business goal of the Toons Quiz Game is to establish a vibrant, engaging online platform that not only entertains users but also fosters a community around a shared love for cartoons.
 By providing an interactive and educational experience, the game aims to attract a diverse audience, from casual players to trivia enthusiasts and competitive gamers, thereby increasing user engagement and retention.

 ### User Stories